 To promote ongoing coordination between planning agencies, municipalities, environmental agencies and transportation departments adjacent to and impacting the WILMAPCO region, WILMAPCO staff will regularly pursue coordination opportunities with appropriate agencies.
 This will include the sharing of information on work programs; coordination meetings on cross border studies and other issues, and the review and discussion of regional transportation planning issues.
-Information regarding the transportation plans and activities of adjacent MPOs and other transportation planning commissions or organizations will be gathered and reviewed in order to determine its impact, if any, relative to plans in place for the WILMAPCO region.
+Information regarding the transportation plans and activities of adjacent MPOs and other transportation planning commissions or organizations will be gathered and reviewed in order to determine its impact, if any, relative to plans in place for the WILMAPCO region as part of an update to the Inter-Regional report.
 This work also supports FHWA'S Every Day Counts goals for regional models of cooperation.

-17.09.03 - Livability and Sustainability Initiatives
+19.09.03 - Livability and Sustainability Initiatives

-ADMINISTATOR: Tigist Zegeye, Executive Director, William Swiatek, Senior Transportation Planner, Jacob Thompson, Transportation Planner
+ADMINISTATOR: Tigist Zegeye, Executive Director, William Swiatek, Principal Planner, Jacob Thompson, Transportation Planner, Randi Novakoff, Outreach Manager

-Staff will coordinate with agencies both within and beyond its borders to address growing concerns surrounding environmental sustainability.
-Beyond our sea-level rise transportation vulnerability assessment, this work includes collaboration to advance the goals of the federal Partnership for Sustainable Communities and our continued support in efforts to promote livability, sustainability, and the reduction of greenhouse gas emissions.
+Staff will coordinate with agencies both within and beyond its borders to address growing concerns surrounding livable communities, linking health and transportation, and environmental sustainability.
+Beyond our sea-level rise transportation vulnerability assessment, this work includes collaboration to advance the goals of the Partnership for Sustainable Communities and our continued support in efforts to promote livability, sustainability, and the reduction of greenhouse gas emissions.
 Specific work includes supporting coordinated community development efforts and the development the region's electric vehicle public infrastructure.
+Staff also participates in coalitions working to advance community health and safety including Delaware HEAL, Healthy Kids Delaware and the Safe Kids Coalition.

-17.09.04- Other
+19.09.04- Other